Migrate Home Assistant from SQLite to PostgreSQL

 The second to last step is to migrate the database.
 I used the tool pgLoader to accomplish this.
 (On Debian-based install via: apt install pgloader)

 Create a file migrate.sql with the following content.
 Obviously you will need to change the sqlite database path and the postgres connection string.
+(Some may have to remove the quotes for it to work)

 load database